 I find this process satisfying.
-I find the limitations of client work an engaging and refreshing break from what feels like creating in a vacuum.
+The limitations of commissioned client work are an engaging and refreshing break from what feels like creating in a vacuum.
 And a commission can mean that you get to work in a way that you had never thought of before, as when I created a single giant fabric sunprint to be turned into a baby sling for a wonderful friend of mine.

-It can mean that you get to explore a new topic in a new way, as when I created a piece that memorialized the tulip poplar, a species of tree.
-It could be a beloved constellation, or it can include a meaningful image that gets researched endlessly.
+Yet again, commission work can mean that you get to explore a new subject, like when I created a piece that memorialized the tulip poplar, a species of tree that up until then, I had never heard of.

 The drawback to commissions (also known as client work) is that the projects can become all-consuming.
 If you give yourself entirely to commissions, it's easy to lose the access to freedom and play that comes from creating on your own.

-But these two modes of working fuel each other--my artmaking practice has improved because I now have more technical knowledge about fabric and how it behaves, about source imagery, star maps, and the natural world around me.
+But these two modes of working--commission work and personal work--fuel each other.
+My artmaking practice has improved because commission work stretches my creativity.
+It broadens my horizons; I now have more technical knowledge about fabric and how it behaves, about source imagery, star maps, and the natural world around me.